seska451/kali-re-environment-setup/README.md

-# Kali based Reverse Engineering setup scripts
+# Kali based Reverse Engineering Environment setup scripts

 Nothing special, just a bash script to up an virtual machine they I need it.
 While I put some continuation checks in to the script, I do not gaurantee that it is idempotent.
 I.e. if you run it more than once, be careful that it doesn't do something 'twice' that you don't want it to - like append text to a network file.